Bill C-9 Explained - Speaking the Truth in love

 - Know your rights — and document your speech Consult with a lawyer familiar with religious liberty law.
 Keep records of your sermons, teachings, and public statements.
 Freedom of religion remains protected under Section 2 of the Charter — but that protection may need to be defended in court.

 The Bible is the most banned book in history.
 While it could be pointed out that Bill C-9 doesn't ban the Bible, what we can see is that It is not being banned only for now.
+However, the Christian faith does not derive its legitimacy from the state, nor does it require the state's permission to speak.
+The church has always been called to be faithful — and our task is to remain steadfast in His Word.

 "We must obey God rather than men."